ckeditor/ckeditor4-docs/docs/guide/dev/installation/README.md

 Open the following page in the browser to see the sample:
 `http://<your site="">/ckeditor4/samples/index.html`

-When using the NPM package open the following:
+When using the npm package open the following:
 `http://<your site="">/node_modules/ckeditor4/samples/index.html`

 <img src="%BASE_PATH%/assets/img/ckeditor_sample.png" alt="CKEditor 4 sample available in each installation package" width="802" height="530">